dfkibasys/docker/README.md

 ## Troubleshooting

-Problem:
+**Problem:** Due to file renamings it is not possible to down the former `aas` stack.
-The registry request to `/registry/shell-descriptors` returns an empty array.
+ - This stack is now either called `aas_inmemory` or `aas_elastic`.
+You have to down the orphan `aas` stack manually with `docker compose -f ./docker-compose-21-aas_elastic.yml -p aas down`

-Solution:
+**Problem:** The registry request to `/registry/shell-descriptors` returns an empty array.
-Restart the aas-server with `docker compose -f docker-compose-20-aas.yml -p aas restart aas-server`.
+ - Restart the aas-server with `docker compose -f docker-compose-20-aas.yml -p aas restart aas-server`.

 ## Vagrant